Pro Photographer David Cardinal offers a taste of his safari photography insights in a Q&A with Sigma’s Jack Howard:

 For those on a smaller budget, the Sigma 120-400 F4.5-5.6 is the best sub-$1,000 lens for wildlife shooting.
 If your focus is more on birds, the 150-500mm gives you a little more reach.
 If you have a bit bigger budget and hate changing lenses, the Sigma 50-500mm F4.5-6.3 takes pro quality photos across an amazing range.
 For flight photography, the Sigma 70-200 F2.8 with a Sigma 1.4x teleconverter is a great value – half the price of the Canon or Nikon equivalents, and very close to the same image quality.
 When I want to capture the full scene, I love my Sigma 12-24mm F4.5-5.6 wide angle zoom.

-This webinar is hosted by Datacolor.
+You use Datacolor for your image calibrations, right?
 Do you enhance the color quality of your safari images?
 If so, why and how?